NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

-The prosecutors have to get all the paperwork related to the case to the attorney and the attorney will review it with their client and make a decision on whether it's the type of case that they want to negotiate or if they should fight the case.
+The prosecutors have to get all the paperwork related to the case to the attorney, who will review it with their client and decide whether to negotiate or fight the case.

-If it is decided that it is in the best interest of the client to plea bargain, then the prosecuting attorney and the defense attorney will discuss the matter and the prosecutors will send over a plea agreement, where they're offering to settle the case under certain terms.
+If it is decided that it is in the best interest of the client to plea bargain, then the prosecuting attorney and the defense attorney will discuss the matter, and the prosecutors will send over a plea agreement offering to settle the case under certain terms.

 Then, a sentencing date will be set to resolve the case.
 There are other things that can happen in a federal case related to a plea bargain.
 Sometimes, the defendant will meet with the government for a reverse proffer, where the government will give the defendant all the information they have related to the case, so the defendant can see the strength of their case.